 It’s critical for your soil to have a variety of microbes living in it.
 A strong microorganism population also attracts macroorganisms– things like beetles, earthworms, centipedes, etc– which benefit your soil (and plants) as well.

 So if you’re looking to give your soil a microbial boost– whether for your lawn or garden– Good Sweet Earth Worm Tea is a great place to start.
 Our Worm Tea, applied as a microbial drench or foliar spray, can introduce a variety of beneficial microbes to your lawn or garden.
-We brew our Worm Tea with a blend of collected rain water and steam distilled water, organic black strap molasses, and our own all-natural vermicompost.
-We sell it by the gallon for gardeners, and we can also apply a Worm Tea drench directly to your lawn several times a year to give your grass a boost.
-If you’re interested in giving your soil an infusion of life, get in touch with us about our Worm Tea at office@GoodSweetEarth.co or call us at 616-594-0693.
+We brew our Worm Tea with a blend of collected rain water and aquifer water, organic black strap molasses, kelp and our own all-natural vermicompost.
+We sell it by the gallon for gardeners, CSA shares for growers needing a bit more, and we can also apply a Worm Tea drench directly to your lawn several times a year to give your grass a boost.
+If you’re interested in giving your soil an infusion of life, get in touch with us about our Worm Tea at office@GoodSweetEarth.com or call us at 616-594-0693.

 Steve & Corey Veldheer are organic yard & garden specialists in west Michigan.